joshbegley/nyt-latest/README.md

 **Charles E. McGee, Tuskegee Airman Promoted by Trump, Dies at 102**\
 `In three wars, he flew a total of 409 combat missions.
-To celebrate his 100th birthday, he took the controls of a jet for one more flight.`\
+“We shattered all the myths” he said of the accomplishments of Black pilots in World War II.`\
 https://nytimes.com/2022/01/16/obituaries/charles-e-mcgee-dead.html?searchResultPosition=1

 **An Unplayed Australian Open Is a Turning Point for Novak Djokovic**\